sivani-tutika/Temperature-Converter-Website/README.md

 # DevProjects - Temperature Converter Website

 This is an open source project from [DevProjects](http://www.codementor.io/projects).
 Feedback and questions are welcome!
-Find the project requirements here: [{project_name}](https://www.codementor.io/projects/web/temperature-converter-website-atx32dy7mf)
+Find the project requirements here: [project requirements](https://www.codementor.io/projects/web/temperature-converter-website-atx32dy7mf)

 ## Tech/framework used
 Built with Angular